omarhamdy4/Transcriptomics/RNA-Seq/README.md

 ### A- Primary analysis :
       - Pipeline from raw NGS reads until you have your abundance raw counts file
 ### B- Secondary analysis :
-      - Pipeline from raw counts file and downstream analysis including differential expressiona anlysis and other useful plots (volcano plot, Heatmap, PCA)
+      - Pipeline from raw counts file to preprocessing and downstream analysis including differential expression analysis and other useful plots (volcano plot, Heatmap, PCA)